ajn96/iSensor-SPI-Buffer/REGISTER_DEFINITION.md

 ![IMU Register mode](https://raw.githubusercontent.com/ajn96/iSensor-SPI-Buffer/master/img/imu_registermode.JPG)

+**BUF_BURST**
 When the BUF_BURST bit is set and the buffer retrieve register is read, the user SPI interface is configured to clock out the full buffer entry, starting with the timestamp.
 Multiple buffer burst reads can be chained together by sending a BUF_RETRIEVE read request at the start of the burst data capture, which will trigger a second buffer burst output after the first read is completed, and so on.
 After a buffer burst output has been enabled, the iSensor-SPI-Buffer slave SPI port will not return to "normal" mode until the full buffer entry has been read (BUF_LEN + 12 bytes clocked out).
-More detail about the buffer burst output is included in the  [buffer burst output](#BUFFER_BURST_OUTPUT) section
+More detail about the buffer burst output is included in the  [buffer burst output](#buffer-burst-output) section

 ## BUF_LEN